voostindie/sprox/README.markdown

 This is, of course, an opinion.
 Not a fact.

 So what's the best way to generate XML, if DOM and object binding are so awful?
 Well, try a template engine like [StringTemplate](http://www.stringtemplate.org) or [FreeMarker](http://freemarker.sourceforge.net).
-That will give you much more flexiblity and speed while being much less hungry for memory.
+That will give you much more flexibility and speed while being much less hungry for memory.